-Generation seeks to accelerate learning and place disconnected young people in jobs, and give them the skills and support they need to achieve lifelong personal and professional success – fundamentally changing their life trajectories.
+Generation Thailand seeks to accelerate learning and place disconnected young people in jobs and give them the skills and support they need to achieve lifelong personal and professional success – fundamentally changing their life trajectories.

 The Generation program is a 4-12 week “bootcamp” trainings for young adults.
-Currently, programs are offered in Technology and Healthcare sectors with plans to expand to other sector as well.
-The program offers students integrated technical, behavioural & mind-set skill training, and mentorship.
+Currently, programs are offered in Technology and Healthcare sectors with plans to expand to other sectors as well.
+The program offers students integrated technical, behavioral & mind-set skill training, and mentorship.

-We are seeking full time Instructional Coach, preferably based out of Bangkok, to support us lead the delivery of high quality training of our various programs running in Thailand.
-The Instructional Coach would be responsible for onboarding new trainers and providing ongoing instructional support to existing trainers under the guidance of the Curriculum and Instruction Lead.
+We are seeking full-time Instructional Coach, preferably based out of Bangkok, to support us lead the delivery of high-quality training of our various programs running in Thailand.
+The Instructional Coach would be responsible for onboarding new trainers/instructors and teaching assistants (TAs and providing ongoing instructional support to existing ones the guidance of the Curriculum and Instruction Manager/Lead.
+S/He will be responsible for working in collaboration with delivery partners’ instructional coaches to ensure a smooth capacity transfer.
 The job description outlined below represents a broad scope of responsibilities and may change based on Generation strategy.

-This position is open for Thailand Citizens and Permanent Residents.
+This position is open for Thailand Citizens only.

 To be successful you'll need:

-- Bachelor’s degree required, preferably with a master’s degree in education, healthcare or hospitality related field
+- Bachelor’s degree required, preferably with a master’s degree in education, healthcare, or social administration-related field

 - Minimum of 2 years in training/teaching experience (e.g., on-the-job training, new hire onboarding, classroom instruction, coaching, etc.)